emtee40/systemrescue-usbwriter/README.md

 When running as non-root user, you usually need to gain write access to the target device.

 sysrescueusbwriter checks if permissions are lacking and then tries `sudo`, `pkexec` and `su` (in this order) to change the access rights.
-One of these programs has to be installed and configured for automatic rights acquisition to work.
+One of these programs has to be installed, be in $PATH and configured for automatic rights acquisition to work.

 Automatic rights acquisition works by chowning the file to the current user ($EUID).
 Since device